Beverley Hutton

 Our Services

-We provide a specialist psychotherapy service both on-line and in person (Somerset), across both weekly appointments and on an intensive residential EMDR basis.
+We provide intensive residential EMDR, alongside also offering a specialist psychotherapy service, both on-line and in person (Somerset), via weekly appointments.

 Hannah's Project came out of the work we were doing originally with Still the Hunger, a mental health charity, and originally focused solely on intensive EMDR but we have now moved all of our clinical work under this one banner.